IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 #### 34.1.1.3 Resource Server

 The Resource Server provides services to access protected resources that need authorization.
-In IUA the Resource Server accepts a HTTP RESTful transaction request with an incorporated access token.
+In IUA, the Resource Server accepts an HTTP RESTful transaction request with an incorporated access token.
 It evaluates the access token to verify that the Authorization Server has authorized the transaction.
-The Resource Server must enforce this authorization and may perform additional authorization decisions that are specific to the requested service.
-The Resource Server may then allow the transaction to proceed, subject to access control constraints that may also be in place.
+The Resource Server shall enforce this authorization and may perform additional authorization decisions that are specific to the requested service.
+The Resource Server may then allow the transaction to proceed, subject to access control constraints that may be in place.

 In general, Resource Servers perform additional access control decisions and may restrict responses even for transactions authorized by the Authorization Server.